Complete Study Of The Book Of Jeremiah

 1. Historical.

 Nabopolassar is the king of Babylon.
 In 625 B.C. he declared Babylon independent, which led to war with Assyria.
 There was a revolt against Judah at that time.
 Nineveh fell in 612 B.C. by Nebuchadnezzar, son of Nabopolassar.
 The war between Babylon and Egypt followed.
-Pharaoh Neco was the only rival left to Babylon at that time for world supremacy.
-So, Babylon was interested in demolishing them.
+Pharaoh Neco was the only rival left to Babylon at that time for world supremacy and so, Babylon was interested in demolishing them.
 With the fall of some of the areas of Assyria, Neco marched northwards to regain them.
-They should have met at Carchemish, but Josiah meets him halfway.
-2 Chronicles 35 / 2 Kings 24 / Jeremiah 46.
+They should have met at Carchemish but Josiah meets him halfway, 2 Chronicles 35 / 2 Kings 24 / Jeremiah 46.

 The fourth year of Jehoiakim’s reign is very significant.
-Nebuchadnezzar has become king.
-God has selected this man, not only to execute judgment on Judah but also on Assyria.
-Jeremiah tells of this in chapter 25.
-All of these prophesies were written on a scroll and read by Baruch.
-But they didn’t want to hear these unutterable things.
+Nebuchadnezzar has become king and God had selected this man, not only to execute judgment on Judah but also on Assyria.
+Jeremiah tells us about this in Jeremiah 25.
+All of these prophesies were written on a scroll and read by Baruch but they didn’t want to hear these unutterable things.

 Judah came under Babylonian control in 606/605 B.C.
 This was when the first of the captives went into exile.
 The third deportation was about 586 B.C.
 No one would return until about 536 B.C.
-Some date the captivity from 586 to 536 and say that this is 50 years, Jeremiah must therefore have been wrong when he said 70 years.
-But the first captivity was in 6O6 B.C. which makes 70 years, give or take a day.
+Some date the captivity from 586 to 536 and say that this is fifty years, Jeremiah must therefore have been wrong when he said seventy years.
+But the first captivity was in 6O6 B.C. which makes seventy years, give or take a day.

 2. Biblical.

-There was an immediate concern amongst the people.
-There was also an immediate investigation and inquiry of God.
-And there were also immediate warnings and immediate promises of peace.
-Josiah’s heart was tender.
-He humbled himself before the Lord.
-Because of what Josiah did, God said that he would go to his grave in peace and net see the evil that was to come upon the land.
+There was an immediate concern amongst the people and there was also an immediate investigation and inquiry of God.
+There were also immediate warnings and immediate promises of peace.
+Josiah’s heart was tender as he humbled himself before the Lord.
+Because of what Josiah did, God said that he would go to his grave in peace and not see the evil that was to come upon the land.

-The covenant was made with God, from the Law of Moses.
-All of the people were to keep his commandments.
+The covenant was made with God, from the Law of Moses and all of the people were to keep His commandments.

 a.
 Commandments.

-The Hebrew word simply meant all of God’s commandments, 46 times it is used.
-It usually refers to one or all the Ten Commandments.
+The Hebrew word for ‘commandments’ simply meant all of God’s commandments.
+Forty-six times it is used and it usually refers to one or all the Ten Commandments.
 It, therefore, relates to both Man and God.

 b.
 Testimonies.

-This word occurs about 34 times.
+This word ‘testimonies’ occurs about thirty-four times.
 In a sense, it is a witness.
-Generally, laws between man and man, are close to our civil/criminal laws where witnesses are required.
+Generally, laws between man and man, which are close to our civil or criminal laws where witnesses are required.
 This, of course, relates more to man.

 c.
 Statutes.

-Things that aren’t wrong in themselves.
-Things one has to do because God has said so.
-They deal more with the functions of priests.
-They would relate more to God.
+Statutes are things that aren’t wrong in themselves, they are things one has to do because God has said so.
+They deal more with the functions of priests and they would relate more to God.

 All of these things they were to keep in their hearts, with devotion.